frioux/leatherman/internal/tool/mail/email/addrspec-to-tabs.md

+Converts email addresses from the standard format on stdin to the mutt address book format on stdout.

-ToTabs converts email addresses from the standard format (`"Hello Friend"
+`addrspec-to-tabs` converts email addresses from the standard format (`"Hello Friend"
 <foo@bar>`) from stdin to the mutt address book format, ie tab separated fields,
 on stdout.